-Dr. Tom Parr corroborates this fact by noting that fishing has in fact become the most common cause of sports-related eye injuries seen in America’s emergency rooms.
+Dr. Tom Parr corroborates this statistic by noting that fishing is the most common cause of sports-related eye injuries in America’s emergency rooms.
 Dr. Parr further notes that According to the American Optometric Association (AOA), wearing regular sunglasses or prescription eyeglasses fails to provide enough eye protection to protect the eye from the impact of a flying fishing lure.

-So, while fishing may not be the most dangerous sport for the body as a whole, the fact that a larger number of eye injuries come when fishing than when participating in any other sport, is certainly eye opening.
+Fishing is not the most dangerous sport for the body as a whole.
+However, more eye injuries come when fishing than from any other sport.
 Hopefully, this information motivates anglers to protect their eyes not just from the sun’s rays but from their own fishing gear as well.